 Blue Christmas – Elvis Presley

-At the risk of incurring the wrath of my father or mother-in-law, I do not love Elvis.
+At the risk of incurring the wrath of my in-laws, I do not love Elvis.
 I recognize game, but for the most part, his music doesn’t do it for me.
 However, nobody should ever, ever attempt to remake this song.
 Elvis owns this one and nobody sings it like he does.
 He conveys the blue of “Blue Christmas” perfectly.

 Christmas (Baby Please Come Home) – U2